Are you looking to install a mobile home or static caravan onto your rural plot?

 UK law defines a mobile home or caravan within the Caravan Sites Act 1968 (inc. further amendments, such as 2006 Order) according to the structure being tested for:

 - Mobility, &;

-The mobile home's location and use (inc. it's occupiers and their relation to the owners of the property within which the mobile home is sited) must also meet legal qualification, to be deemed exempt of planning permission.
+The mobile home’s location and use (inc. its occupiers and their relation to the owners of the property within which the mobile home is sited) must also meet the legal qualification, to be deemed exempt of planning permission.

 Satisfaction of these points must be technically assessed and contemplated prior to any firm plans taking place.

-Understanding of the requirements of the tests for size, mobility and construction must also be fully and competently understood to ensure efforts are not convening law.
+Understanding the requirements of the tests for size, mobility, and construction must also be fully and competently understood to ensure efforts are not convening law.

 As always, we would recommend independent professional advice being sought after before advancing with any like project, to avoid loss or disappointment.